In September, we set a challenge to make and save an extra $2,020 by the end of the year as a way to beat the recession.

 This morning a 1-week gig for a new business was locked in for $2,000.

-It’s different to what I’d normally do but there is potential for ongoing work from there too so we will see.
+It’s different to what we’d normally do but there is potential for ongoing work from there too so we will see.

-Plus I can do my regular work at the same time!
-So it’s an extra amazing one but unfortunately, I can’t share many details.
+Plus, we can do our regular work at the same time!
+So it’s an extra amazing one but unfortunately, we can’t share many details.

-Check out how I made $33,277 on the side in 12 months and 43 ways for single mums to make money.
+Check out how we made $33,277 on the side in 12 months and 43 ways for single mums to make money.

 How are you Making Extra Money?